ljpatrick/marxpaint/docs/README.txt

-                              If the "printcfg" option is used, printer settings will be loaded from the file "userdata/print.cfg".
-Any changes will be saved
+                              If the "printcfg" option is used, printer settings will be loaded from the file "print.cfg" in your personal folder (see
-                              there as well.
+                              below).
+Any changes will be saved there as well.

                               See the "Options" documentation.)